Financial-Times/ft-origami/docs/developer-guide/build-service.md

 ### Add some components

-Now you need to find some components to add to your page.
+Prepare your jsbin by pasting in the Origami boilerplate code explained above; now you're ready to add some components to your page.

 As an example, we'll add the standard FT header and footer.
 All Origami components are listed in a directory called the Origami registry, so go there now and find the header component:

 * [Go to Origami Registry](http://registry.origami.ft.com)